redhat-performance/satellite-tune/README.md

 ## Getting Started
 Ideally, you need two hosts to run this project:

-1. Ansible Control node (referred to as `Control node` in the rest of this document) is the host from which this ansible project is run.
+1. Ansible Control node (referred to as `Control node` in the rest of this document) is the host from which satellite-tune ansible playbooks are run.
 2. Destination node - This must be one of the following:
     - A Satellite server
     - Capsule servers